FDSN/StationXML/docs/level-channel.rst

    .. container:: description

-      Longitude of this channel's sensor, by default in degrees.
+      Longitude of this channel's sensor, in degrees.
 Often the same as the station longitude, but when different the channel longitude is the true location of the sensor.
 Longitude type extending the base type to add datum as an attribute with default.

    .. container:: example

-      **Example**: <Longitude unit="DEGREES" datum="WGS84">-106.4572</Longitude>
+      **Example**: <Longitude>-106.4572</Longitude>

 .. tabularcolumns::|l|l|l|1|1|